Chips & Digital Biology

 Research

-In my lab we invent advanced CMOS chips that sense and process biological signals, integrating AI hardware for real-time analysis and interpretation.
-Our research emphasizes low-power, embedded systems optimized for mobile digital biology applications.
+We invent CMOS chips that sense and process biosignals, embedding AI hardware for real-time analysis and interpretation.
+Our research emphasizes low-power semiconductors for mobile digital biology applications.

 Packaged Chip